 Often nowadays this is not universally applicable, though it is still practiced and Pope Francis (current Catholic Pope) requests only celibate priests.

-This may be confusing as you will see many priests wear wedding bands, but oftentimes their wedding band is symbolizing their ‘marriage’ to the church.
+This may be confusing as you will see many priests wear wedding rings, but oftentimes their wedding ring is symbolizing their ‘marriage’ to the church.

 In essence, they are saying that they are tied to the church as other people are tied to their spouse and family.
 It signifies their infinite devotion to the church and teaching people of Christ.